 - vegetable peeler

-- In the saucepan, sprinkle the gelatin over the milk and heat until the gelatin dissolves.
-Let stand for 5 minutes to soften the gelatin.
+In the saucepan, sprinkle the gelatin over the milk and let stand for 5 minutes to soften the gelatin.

-- Stir over medium heat until it steams but does not boil.
+Stir over medium heat until it steams.
+Do NOT let it boil.

-- Add ceram, the espresso powder, sugar (Truvia), and salt.
+Add cream, the espresso powder, sugar (Truvia), and salt.
 Lower heat and stir until sugar dissolves about 3 minutes.